-Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the UK tax legislations, and we considered the extent to which non-compliance might have a material effect on the financial statements.
-We also considered those laws and regulations that have a direct impact on the financial statements such as the UK Companies Act 2006.
+Based on our understanding of the company and industry, we identified that the principal risks of non-compliance with laws and regulations related to the UK Companies Act 2006 and tax legislations, and we considered the extent to which noncompliance might have a material effect on the financial statements.
 We evaluated management's incentives and opportunities for fraudulent manipulation of the financial statements (including the risk of override of controls), and determined that the principal risks were related to posting inappropriate journal entries to manipulate results and potential management bias in accounting estimates and judgements.
 Audit procedures performed by the engagement team included:

-- Gaining an understanding of the legal and regulatory framework applicable to the company and considering the risk of non-compliance by the company; - Holding discussions with management, covering its consideration of known or suspected instances of non-compliance with laws and regulations that could give rise to a material misstatement; - Addressing the risk of management override of controls through the testing of journals which met specific risk criteria, and evaluating whether there was evidence of management bias throughout our audit procedures; - Reviewing critical accounting estimates in regards to the percentage completion and forecast outcomes of projects and the valuation of trade receivables and contract assets; and - Reviewing financial statement disclosures and testing to supporting documentation to assess compliance with applicable laws and regulation.
+- Holding discussions with management covering its consideration of known or suspected instances of non-compliance with laws and regulation that could give rise to a material misstatement in the financial statements; - Addressing the risk of management override of controls through the testing of journals which met specific risk criteria, and evaluating whether there was evidence of management bias throughout our audit procedures; - Challenging assumptions and judgements made by management to its significant accounting estimates, in particular in relation to the contract accounting and the Impairment of trade receivables and contract assets; - Reviewing financial statement disclosures and testing to supporting documentation to assess compliance with applicable laws and regulation; - Understanding and evaluating management's controls designed to prevent and detect irregularities; - Reviewing minutes of meetings of those charged with governance; and - Designing audit procedures to incorporate unpredictability into our testing.